Care Home Health related deaths

 Halton Clinical Commissioning Group St Helens Clinical Commissioning Group

-Concerns summary Agency staff lacked adequate training in proper documentation, monitoring clinical condition changes, and urgently obtaining medical assistance, raising concerns about patient safety.
+Concerns summary (AI summary) Agency staff lacked adequate training in proper documentation, monitoring clinical condition changes, and urgently obtaining medical assistance, raising concerns about patient safety.

 Joyce Crompton